Updated COVID-19 Policies

-On Friday, November 6, University of Michigan President Mark Schlissel announced the university’s plans for the Winter 2021 semester.
-The plans were developed in close consultation with public health experts, faculty, staff, students at all levels, the local health department, campus leaders, and many others.
-As the pandemic continues here in Michigan and across the nation, safety is at the forefront of these plans.
+On March 12, University of Michigan President Mark Schlissel announced the university’s plans for the Fall 2021 semester.
+These plans were developed in close consultation with public health experts, faculty, staff, students at all levels, the local health department, campus leaders, and many others.

-Full information on the Winter 2021 plans is detailed on the Campus Maize & Blueprint website.
+The University's Winter 2021 plans are detailed on the Campus Maize & Blueprint website.
 At Stamps, the Winter 2021 semester will be impacted in the following ways:

 Faculty carefully considered which Stamps Winter 2021 undergraduate courses required in-person instruction for successful delivery.
 The majority of Stamps courses will be delivered remotely this winter.
 Course modalities are accurately reflected in Wolverine Access and on the Stamps website.